Loyalty Day (Argentina): Speech

+"It has been almost two years since from these same balconies I said that I had three honors: that of being a soldier, that of being a patriot, and that of being the first Argentine worker.
+This afternoon, the Executive Power has signed my request for retirement from the Army.
+With this I have voluntarily renounced the distinguished honor to which I could have continued to aspire, that of becoming a soldier of the nation.
+I wish to remain Colonel Perón and offer myself to the people under this name.

+I now put away my honorable uniform given to me by the nation in order to wear civilian dress, to mingle with that sweating and suffering mass that builds the greatness of the nation.
+With this I give my final embrace in this way to that magnificent pillar of the nation which is the Army."[...]"This is the suffering people that represent the pain of the motherland.
+It is the people of the nation.
+It is the same people that in this historic square demanded before Congress that their will and their rights be respected.
+This true celebration of democracy is represented by a people who march for hours and hours on foot to ask their officials to fulfill their duty.
+I have often attended workers' meetings.
+I have always known of their emotion, but this time this gathering constitutes a true source of pride for all Argentines."[...]"Remember, workers, that it is more necessary than ever that you unite as brothers and seek through that unity the unity of all Argentines."

 Immediate effects

 Perón's resignation on 8 October 1945 was the result of loss of support in the army commanders.
 Based on the letter sent to Eva Duarte from Martín García Island, it can be considered at the time Perón was determined to retire from politics.
 The mobilization of 17 October had two immediate effects: it forced Perón to return to the political struggle, and persuaded the Army to turning in his favor before those among the military leadership opposed to him could organize their colleagues against him.

 After a short period of rest, he and Eva Duarte were married on 22 October, following which Perón began his political campaign.
 Former Governor Sabattini and others within the UCR formed the Junta Renovadora ("Renewal Board"), which joined independents in endorsing the Labor Party.
 The influential FORJA ("Wrought") faction of the UCR, led by Arturo Jauretche, disbanded to join the Peronist movement; Jauretche was later appointed Director of the Bank of the Province of Buenos Aires.
 Domingo Mercante was appointed to head the Department of Labor.
 A colonel tied to the principal rail workers' union, he helped rally organized labor in support for the Perón campaign.

 The opposition parties formed the Democratic Union, an alliance centered on the presidential ticket nominated by the Radical Civic Union.
 The Perón-Quijano ticket won the 1946 election on 24 February with 54% of the vote.